Select Department

 Digitakt

 A premium, 8-Voice digital drum machine with built-in step sequencer; the Elektron Digitakt brings you a beat-making powerhouse for your studio.
 Compact and powerful, the Digitakt offers everything you need in order to create, tweak, and perfect your groove or beat.
-Featuring a digital and highly flexible sound engine, as well as sampling capability; a live-friendly sequencer; MIDI I/O; and Overbridge support.

-Bult for heavy use, the Digitakt as hi-res encoders as well as extremely back-lit buttons.
-Boasting a number of pre-loaded sounds, all you need to do is turn it on and get creative.
-Making use of the plethora of drums, percussion, synth, and FX all available to unleash your creativity!
-Really, the only thing missing from this is the lack of USB or SD card input and its occasionally complex workflow.
+Built for heavy use, the Digitakt has hi-res encoders as well as extremely back-lit buttons.
+It boasts a number of pre-loaded sounds; All you need to do is turn it on and get creative.
+Making use of the plethora of drums, percussion, synth, and FX will help you fully unleash your creativity!

-• Sample-based drum machine with 64MB sample memory and over 1GB of onboard storage
+• Sample-based drum machine with 64MB sample memory and over 1GB of onboard storage.

-• 8 stereo audio tracks support one-shot samples and sample chains
+• 8 stereo audio tracks support one-shot samples and sample chains.

-• 1 multimode-filter per audio track and 1 assignable LFO per track
+• 1 multimode-filter per audio track and 1 assignable LFO per track.

-• Delay and Reverb send effects onboard
+• Delay and Reverb send effects onboard.

-• 8 MIDI tracks for sequencing external instruments
+• 8 MIDI tracks for sequencing external instruments.

-• Powerful Elektron sequencing with Trig Conditions and Parameter Locks
+• Powerful Elektron sequencing with Trig Conditions and Parameter Locks.

-• MIDI sequencer features +3 note offset for every step for sequencing chords up to four notes
+• MIDI sequencer features +3 note offset for every step for sequencing chords up to four notes.

-• USB 2.0 connectivity, with support for Overbridge
+• USB 2.0 connectivity, with support for Overbridge.

-• MIDI In, Out, and Thru ports
+• MIDI In, Out, and Thru ports.

 Behringer RD8